Groestlcoin/munin-electrumx/README.rst

     electrumx_tx
     electrumx_users

 These plugins require configuration.
 The configurations are in the following files added to your plugin-conf.d folder.::

  /etc/munin/plugin-conf.d/
-    bitcoin
+    groestlcoin
     electrumx

-You will need to edit /etc/munin/plugin-conf.d/bitcoin.
+You will need to edit /etc/munin/plugin-conf.d/groestlcoin.
 *******************************************************

-- Adjust the ``BITCOIN_DATADIR`` environment to specify where to find your bitcoin data directory.
+- Adjust the ``GROESTLCOIN_DATADIR`` environment to specify where to find your groestlcoin data directory.
-- Adjust the ``BITCOIN_CLI`` environment to specify where to find bitcoin-cli.
+- Adjust the ``GROESTLCOIN_CLI`` environment to specify where to find groestlcoin-cli.
 - Adjust the ``ELECTRUMX_DATADIR`` environment to specify where to find your electrumx data directory.

 You will need to edit /etc/munin/plugin-conf.d/electrumx.
 *********************************************************

 - Adjust the ``ELECTRUMX_RPC`` environment to specify where to find electrumx_rpc.py.